rsp34/take-home-pay-calculator/readme.md

 - [x] Each class in separate file with headers
 - [ ] Implement Strategy + Registry pattern for tax computation
   - [ ] Create TaxComputationStrategy interface
-  - [ ] Implement CumulativeTaxStrategy and AtomicTaxStrategy
+  - [ ] Implement CumulativeTaxStrategy and FlatTaxStrategy
   - [ ] Create TaxRegistry
   - [ ] Create UK tax name constants
   - [ ] Update PayItem with applicableTaxes and taxAmounts